SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 Including this additional information allows you to clearly communicate information about your application towards your users and in the future should allow you to access additional usage data.

 The developer information is displayed when installing web parts in Microsoft Teams.
-Information about the application and the developer that is displayed in the marketplace is managed separately in the marketplace.
+Information about the application and the developer that is displayed in the Marketplace is managed separately in the Marketplace.

 ### Web part metadata description text must briefly describe its functionality and value proposition